Weird-Ghosts/www/content/baby-ghosts/index.md

 ### Outcomes

-It’s important that Baby Ghosts’ outcomes reflect their studio development, and not just the game they’re working on, so the particulars of this will vary from team to team:
+It's crucial that Baby Ghosts' outcomes reflect their studio development, and not just the game they're working on, so the particulars of this will vary from team to team:

 - A relevant deliverable for your project and process, such as a prototype, pitch deck, business model or other plan
-- A clearer idea of your studio, your values, and next steps towards sustainable, regenerative success
+- A clearer idea of your studio, your values, and the next steps towards sustainable, regenerative success
 - New competencies and perspectives that make tackling pain points more effective and rewarding